 CYC continues to thrive as an active part of the Southwest Waterfront community with a membership of approximately 168 active, 4 associate, 47 community, 25 life, and 16 cruising members.
 In past years, CYC has hosted numerous Easter Seals Cruises for Kids, Patriot’s Picnics for wounded veterans, and the Leukemia Cup Regatta activities.
 The club is actively involved in the greater Southwest neighborhood through its outreach via the Community Chest.
 CYC makes its facilities available to the USCG Auxiliary, National Maritime Heritage Foundation and other community groups.

 In 2002 the DC City Council formally recognized CYC for its 110 years of “preservation and progress for America’s National Waterfront and its long-standing service and participation in the SW Waterfront community.”
-As the Capital Yacht Club looks towards its 130th anniversary in 2022, it does so with a continued sense of community spirit, belonging, and excitement for the future.
+As the Capital Yacht Club looks its future, it does so with a continued sense of community spirit, belonging, and excitement.